ViralWeaponry/android-xlarig-miner/README.md

 ===============================================================================================================================================

-Once installed and to simplify running the script I use the following to create a tiny script (scala.sh) that will have the code to start the miner, replace WALLET_ADDRESS with your scala address and MINER_NAME with your miner name.
+Once installed and to simplify running the script I use the following to create a tiny script (scala.sh) that will have the code to start the miner, replace POOL_ADDRESS and POOL_PORT with the pool url and port chosen, replace WALLET_ADDRESS with your wallet address and MINER_NAME with your miner name.
 In the end all you have to do is type "./scala.sh" to start mining.

-echo /xlarig/build/xlarig -o mine.scalaproject.io:5555 -p MINER_NAME -u WALLET_ADDRESS --donate-level 0 -a panthera -k > scala.sh
+echo /xlarig/build/xlarig -o POOL_ADDRESS:POOL_PORT -p MINER_NAME -u WALLET_ADDRESS --donate-level 0 -a panthera -k > scala.sh

 chmod +x scala.sh